Skip Navigation

 How HIV Affects Life Insurance Premiums

-It’s also important to note that companies who normally offer traditional life insurance to applicants who’ve been diagnosed with HIV typically will not consider an applicant that was diagnosed less than a year before applying for coverage.
+It’s also important to note that companies that normally offer traditional life insurance to applicants who’ve been diagnosed with HIV typically will not consider an applicant who was diagnosed less than a year before applying for coverage.

 The most common rate classes that life insurers will offer are: